Effective Dry Skin Treatment

 - Exposure to solvents and chemicals that pull important skin lipids (natural oils) from your skin

 Wash only with the right gentle cleanser.

-- Choose pH balanced soapless cleansers like Extremely Gentle Foaming Facial Cleanser, Vaniceam Cleansing Bar, Toleriane Cleanser, or other soapless cleansers.
+- Choose pH balanced soapless cleansers like Extremely Gentle Foaming Facial Cleanser, Vaniceam Cleansing Bar or other soapless cleansers.